mHealth-UPenn/ditti-research-dashboard/README.md

 1. Navigate to the Secrets Manager dashboard (https://us-east-1.console.aws.amazon.com/secretsmanager) and click **Store a new secret**.
 2. Under **Secret type**, select **Other type of secret**.
 3. Under **Key/value pairs**, enter the following rows.
-For the SQLAlchemy database URI, replace **Password** with the master password that you created your database with. **Database endpoint** can be retrieved from your database's dashboard under **Connectivity & Security > Endpoint & port > Endpoint**.
+For the SQLAlchemy database URI, replace **Password** with the master password that you created your database with. **Database Endpoint** can be retrieved from your database's dashboard under **Connectivity & Security > Endpoint & port > Endpoint**.

 | Key                        | Value                                                                                          |
 | -------------------------- | ---------------------------------------------------------------------------------------------- |